 The Ensemble Theatre

 The Ensemble Theatre (TET) was founded in 1976 to preserve African-American artistic expression.
-TET produces a mainstage season of six contemporary and classical works devoted to the portrayal of the African-American experience by local and national playwrights and artists.
-Theatre programs benefit a multicultural audience that is diverse in age, income, ethnicity and culture.
+TET produces a main stage season of six contemporary and classical works devoted to the portrayal of the African-American experience by local and national playwrights and artists.
+Theater programs benefit a multicultural audience that is diverse in age, income, ethnicity, and culture.
 The Ensemble's touring program provides live performances for students in schools, churches, and community organizations.
-Curriculum materials are designed to enhance the impact of the program and link plays to specific TEKS and STEAM.
-Touring performances include "Uncle Remus’ Br’er Rabbit," adapted by TET founder George Hawkins, a fun-packed story of African-American folklore and American popular culture.
-"I, Barbara Jordan," by Celeste Bedford Walker, explores Jordan’s journey to greatness and those who inspired her.
+Curriculum materials are designed to enhance the impact of the program and link plays to specific Texas Essential Knowledge and Skills and STEAM.
+Touring performances include Uncle Remus’ Br’er Rabbit, adapted by TET founder George Hawkins, a fun-packed story of African-American folklore and American popular culture.
+I, Barbara Jordan, by Celeste Bedford Walker, explores Jordan’s journey to greatness and those who inspired her.
 Additional touring offerings are developed yearly and may be derived from social-emotional learning concepts, standard children’s literature, national celebrations, or historical events.
 (See website for additional plays and season information.)
 Photo by David Bray.

 3535 Main Street

-public performance/concert $300 - $20000
+public performance/concert $1,200 - $15,000

-school performance $750 - $895
+school performance $800 - $950

-public performance/concert $1000 - $4000
+public performance/concert $500 - $2,500

-school performance $1000 - $4000
+school performance $400 - $1,500

 2104 Old York Dr.